polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/custom-pallet.md

 ---
 title: Use macros in a custom pallet
-description: Create a custom pallet for a Substrate runtime using a skeleton of FRAME macros.
 ---

 This tutorial illustrates how to create a custom pallet for a Substrate